MaxKam/Info-Mirror/README.md

 I'm using the [News API](https://newsapi.org/google-news-api), mainly to get the Google News top stories section.

 As for the weather info I'm using the [Weather Underground API](https://www.wunderground.com/weather/api/).
+Replaced standard icons from Weather Underground with [these icons](https://github.com/manifestinteractive/weather-underground-icons).

 I'm using the free tier for both API's.